-The Hyperlite Southwest’s 1-pound-14-ounce weight is noteworthy for a couple of reasons.
+The Hyperlite Mountain Gear Southwest’s 1-pound-14-ounce weight is noteworthy for a couple of reasons.
 First, it puts the 40-liter pack in a competitively small group of sub-2-pound backpacking designs.
-For comparison's sake, other ultralight packs of the same (or lower) capacity include the Granite Gear Crown2 38 (2 pounds 4 ounces) and Osprey Eja 38 (2 pounds 6.7 ounces).
+For comparison's sake, other ultralight packs of the same (or lower) capacity include the Granite Gear Crown2 38 (2 lbs.
+1.6 oz.) and Osprey Eja 38 (2 lbs.
+6.2 oz.).
 Second—and even more impressive—is the remarkably few compromises the Southwest makes in order to maintain this low weight.
 Even loaded down for a multi-day trip, the pack kept my gear organized and was noticeably comfortable on my back.

 We have Dyneema to thank for the Southwest's impressive combination of lightweight and toughness.
 Formerly known as Cuben Fiber until a recent name change, Dyneema is among the strongest materials in the world in terms of strength-to-weight ratio and is also super light.
 Although very much still a minimalist pack in terms of build (more on this in the "Organization and Pockets" section below), the Dyneema and Dyneema Composite Fabrics throughout—on the hipbelt, shoulder straps, external pockets, and main body—shave ounces compared to packs of the same capacity.
 After several long, heavy-mileage days in the Mount Baker Wilderness backcountry, I was grateful for the Southwest’s sleek build.
 It’s no wonder Hyperlite’s packs have a cult-like following among thru-hikers.

 As soon as I donned the Hyperlite Mountain Gear 2400 Southwest, I was struck by its comfortable design and fit.
 Weight and interior space are understandably important considerations when looking at packs, but comfort is always paramount.
 The Southwest’s lightweight and pliable materials had me initially fearful, but my worries were expelled as soon as I stuffed my gear inside and threw the pack over my shoulders.
 The ¼-inch foam backpanel pad added a nice cushioned layer that kept the contents of the pack from poking into my back, and the removable aluminum stays were effective in distributing the weight (I haven’t attempted to wear the pack without them, although doing so would shave 4.4 ounces).